ShadaabIqbal/Code-Zinger/README.md

 38 --> 3 + 8 --> 11
 11 --> 1 + 1 --> 2
 Since 2 has only one digit, return it.

+Qno20:
+Find a string within a string
+Given two strings S1 & S2, search for an occurrence of the second string within a first string.
+Note: Do not use system library for the implementation.
+Input:
+Code Zinger University
+Zinger where,
+First line represents string S1.
+Second line represents string S2.
+Output:
+5
+Here 'Zinger' word starts at 5th index within 'Code Zinger University’.

+Qno21:
+Given a string S, find the difficulty of the given string.
+Here a Word is considered hard if it has 4 consecutive consonants or number of consonants is more than the number of vowels.
+Else word is easy.
+Difficulty of the string is defined as 5*(number of hard words) + 3*(number of easy words).
+Hard words = 2(Difficulty and sentence) Easy words = 1(of) So, answer is 5*2+3*1 = 13

+Qno22:
+Given a string S, find all characters that are missing from the string S, i.e., the characters that can make the string a Pangram.
+Display output in alphabetic order.
+Input:
+The quick brown fox jumps
+where:
+First line represents string S.
+Output:
+adglvyz